samchops1/AIPiP/docs/USER_GUIDE.md

 - Evidence Integrity: PDFs include a SHA‑256 hash; download endpoints stream from disk.
 - Audit Everything: any state change writes an audit entry with timestamp and details.
 - Fairness: weekly synthetic cohorts (A/B) with normalized rates; methodology visible in API and UI.
+- Demo Resilience: bulk coaching includes a fallback when no PIP employees are eligible (e.g., after offboarding) so the demo always shows activity while still recording proper sessions.

+---

+## Recommended Demo Script (Step‑by‑Step)

+1. Settings → confirm Kill Switch is off (System Active).
+2. Dashboard → Sample Data → Generate Sample Data.
+3. PIP Management → open a few PIP Details; generate a coaching session (Manager role).
+4. Coaching System →
+   - Use “Show eligible only” and “Only employees on PIP” filters.
+   - Bulk generate coaching (Manager role); note the summary (Success/Skipped) and sessions added.
+5. Dashboard → Review “Improvement Rate” (this is your baseline).
+6. Switch role to HR → Auto‑Firing System → Execute Auto‑Firing.
+   - Note: PIP‑before‑termination is enforced.
+Failing active employees are first placed on a PIP; only those already on a PIP and still failing are terminated.
+   - Terminated PIPs are shown in red in Dashboard and PIP Management.
+7. Analytics →
+   - Performance Distribution, Utilization, Departments, Companies.
+   - Coaching tabs: Effectiveness (≥80/60–79/<60) and Volume (Total/Automated).
+   - Financial tab: adjust Assumptions (salary/PIP cost/coaching cost/success rate).
+Export JSON or CSV.
+   - Note the Improvement Rate delta vs baseline captured just before Auto‑Firing.
+8. Audit Logs → verify creation/update/termination actions with timestamps.

+Pro tip: If you need to re‑run the demo cleanly, use Dashboard → Sample Data → Clear All Data, then regenerate.

 ---